xidstar/kong-assignment/README.md

     npm run build

 ### Unit Testing
-Jest is the prefered JavaScript Testing Framework tool.
+Jest has been implemented as the JavaScript Testing Framework.
 Test files can be found under the 'test' folder.

 Running tests can be done as follows: